 Watch the Movie

 Growing Beautiful Communities is an independently-produced documentary building upon the themes in Lauren Michele’s book “Policy in Motion: Transportation Planning in California after AB 32.”
 Through interviews with policy leaders and planners in transportation and sustainability fields, Growing Beautiful Communities illustrates how the People-Oriented Development (“POD”) concept can be used as a process to not only help California meet its greenhouse gas reduction goals but also to create sustainable communities and beautiful places to live.
 POD is driven by six main areas explored in the film: Job Growth, Community Schools, Places to Play, Quality Travel, Resource Management, and Housing Diversity.
 The film depicts how an integrated approach to transportation planning and funding can improve community quality of life while meeting California’s environmental and economic goals.
 The 40 minute documentary was produced in August 2012 by Lauren Michele, mentor to Met Sacramento High School intern Jeremy Gray (Writer/Director/Editor) — on our iPhones! with background “PODtrack” music by Met Sacramento High School student Noah Damiani.
+All proceeds from purchasing the film go to the Policy in Motion Student Scholarship Fund: Keepsake DVD and Case for $14.99

 This inspiring documentary film was made here in Sacramento, based on her book that was published last year.
 Lauren explores the important changes California cities are pursuing to grow greener.
 Bike lanes, in-fill housing design, more sensible transportation options, etc. are all part of our efforts to live a little lighter, and hopefully a little happier, in our changing cities in the 21st century.
 Lauren Michele, in my estimation, is both a very smart and progressive thinker and an utterly delightful person.